Pfizer buying spree continues with $5.4B hematology deal

 Both companies' boards have approved the deal, which still needs regulatory approval and approval from GBT shareholders.
 The companies say the deal could close as soon as the fourth quarter.

-Shares of Global Blood Therapeutics Inc., based just outside San Francisco, rose more than 4% to $66.68 before the opening bell.
-Shares of Pfizer were essentially flat.
+Shares of Global Blood Therapeutics Inc., based just outside San Francisco, rose more than 4% to $66.58 in morning trading.
+Broader indexes and shares of New York-based Pfizer climbed slightly.

 Follow Tom Murphy on Twitter: @thpmurphy